telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-key-features.md

 Starting with R2 2020 release RadPdfViewer provides **SourcePasswordNeeded** event which is useful in cases you need to display a password-protected pdf document.

-* **SourcePasswordNeeded**: Occurs when a user password is needed to load the document In PdfViewer.
+* **SourcePasswordNeeded**: Occurs when a user password is needed to load the document in PdfViewer.
 The SourcePasswordNeeded event handler receives two parameters:
 	* The sender argument which is of type *object*, but can be cast to the *RadPdfViewer* type.
 	* A __PasswordNeededEventArgs__ object which provides **Password** property used to supply the user password.